Electone sheet music free download – 春雨彎刀 (Chun Yu Wan Dou).

 - Not much in terms of drums programming this time.
 I’m mainly using mild variations of the 8 Beat 1 and 16 beat 1 presets.

 - How do you feel about the vocal sounds?
 To be honest, while such vocal sounds were a key selling feature during the release of the ELS-02 series, I always felt they were lacking.
 However, they now seem especially appropriate for older songs from the 70s and 80s.
-And Asian songs, of course.
+And Asian Wuxia songs, of course.

 - Most of my voice settings have some degree of tuning.
-So make sure you give enough time to all notes while playing, if you’re downloading my sounds.
+So make sure you give enough time to all notes while playing, if you’re downloading my registrations.
 Otherwise, it will turn out very choppy.

 Check out my other Electone posts here!